 The following is the list of operating systems which include the DHCP Server service or are capable of handling a DHCP:

 The enhancements are provided to the RFCs 2131 and 2132 by the DHCP in Windows server 2003 thus rendering it easier for a DHCP to deploy and manage the network.
-The enhancements are:
+The enhancements provide the following:

-The following enhancements are available in Windows Server 2008 with regards to DHCP:
+The following enhancements are available in Windows Server 2008 with regard DHCP:

-·The DHCP prevents the name squatting problems that are created as a result of non-Windows OS using the Name Protection Feature.
+- DHCP prevents the name-squatting problems that are created as a result of non-Windows OS using the Name Protection Feature.

-·The DHCP administrators can monitor the configuration changes made to the DHCP servers with the help of DHCP activity logging.
+- The DHCP administrators can monitor the configuration changes made on DHCP servers with the help of DHCP activity logging.